Sentinel Events vs Serious Reportable Events

 Conclusion

-Sentinel events and serious reportable events have historically been related but distinct frameworks.
+Sentinel events and serious reportable events have historically been related but distinct frameworks, and that distinction is narrowing quickly.
 Sentinel events have been rooted in Joint Commission policy, harm thresholds, and organizational response, while SREs have been rooted in NQF's standardized event taxonomy and comparability goals 3, 4, 5.

-That distinction is narrowing quickly.
 Beginning January 1, 2027, the Joint Commission will align its Sentinel Events list with the updated NQF 2025 SRE framework, while keeping three workforce safety sentinel events in place 1, 2.
 For hospitals, this creates a real need to modernize classification logic, investigation workflows, and departmental education.

 For imaging-related services, the impact is especially important.
 MRI safety controls, radiology results follow-up, diagnostic workflow reliability, and radiation therapy event detection will all sit more directly within the patient safety framework hospitals use for sentinel event identification and response.
+Organizations that prepare early will be far better positioned to classify events consistently, investigate them effectively, and demonstrate a mature, system-based patient safety program.

 References